 They are a bit time-consuming, so just be sure to plan ahead accordingly.
 But most of the time is spent on non-active prep, and they are well worth it!

 There is minimal planning that results in these fluffy creme brulee doughnuts.
 For conveniency, the dough is made the night before, allowed to rest in the fridge overnight, and then the next morning it’s a pleasure to deal with.
 There is nothing like eating a warm doughnut with a hot cup of really good tea or coffee.

 After all, the weekend is near.
-Let’s make doughnuts!
-Let’s eat doughnuts!
+Let’s make donuts!
+Let’s eat donuts!